Funded by the Department of Child Health, Cardiff University and NSPCC.

 SURE is closely involved with the group.
-Team members are authors on several systematic reviews.
-In addition, Ruth Turley is the Trial Search Coordinators (TSC) who provides author support to review authors.
+Team members are authors on several Cochrane systematic reviews.

 Systematic Reviews in Progress

-- Built environment interventions for physical activity in adults and children - registered with Cochrane Public health Group
+Public health interventions for increasing physical activity in children, adolescents and adults: an overview of systematic reviews. - registered with Cochrane Public health Group

 - Interventions to promote informed consent for patients undergoing surgical and other invasive healthcare procedures - registered with Cochrane Consumers and Communication Group

 - Systemic antibiotics for apical periodontitis and localised apical abscess - registered with Cochrane Oral health Group